-With the FreeStep, you have complete control over the intensity of the workout, allowing you to do only what you feel capable of on that day, and adjusting the resistance as you start to feel stronger.
+With the FreeStep, you have complete control over the intensity of the workout, allowing you to do only what you feel capable of on that day.
+The FreeStep lets you progress at your own pace, with the ability to adjust the resistance as you get stronger.

 “I love this machine!
 Bought in Feb 2019 and it has changed my life.
 I have horrible arthritis in my knees.
 I can use this everyday!”